buildpacks/spec/buildpack.md

 #### Order Resolution

-During detection, an order definition for image extensions (if present) and an order definition for buildpacks MUST be resolved into a group of image extensions and component buildpacks.
+During detection, an order definition for image extensions (if present) and an order definition for buildpacks MUST be resolved into a group of image extensions and a group of component buildpacks.

 Order definitions for image extensions MUST NOT contain nested orders.